 Tip #1: Take the Table Limit Into Consideration

 It is critical for all roulette players to take note of the betting limits set at each table.
-At a minimum, you should always select a roulette room with a table limit that matches your wagering style and budget (read: bankroll).
+At a minimum, you always choose a roulette game with a table limit matching your budget and betting style.

 Another factor to consider when choosing table limits is your playing strategy.
 Most top-quality online casinos allow you to choose from a wide range of table limits.

-In general, the table limits at the majority of casino sites range from $.10-all the way up to $10,000 for high-roller tables.
-With that said, whether you’re an occasional or casual player, there’s a roulette table for everyone.
-High stakes roulette players will be glad to know that there are table limits designed especially for them.
+In general, the table limits for roulette at most online casinos range from just 10 cents to an astronomical $10,000 for high-rollers.
+With that said, whether you’re a casual player or a high roller, there’s a roulette table for everyone.
+High-stakes roulette players will be happy to know that there are high roller tables set aside just for them.

 Tip #2: If You Want to Experience the Feel Live Casinos, Stick to Live Dealer Roulettes

-A nice feature of live-dealer online casinos is that they tend to offer players wide flexibility.
-This is especially the case if you want to try both high and low-stake roulette tables.
-Don’t be surprised that some live-dealer casinos allow high rollers to wager at roulette tables with limits as high as $250,000.
+A nice feature of live-dealer online casinos is that they often offer players a lot of flexibility.
+This is especially true if you want to try both high and low-stake roulette tables.
+You might be shocked to find that some live-dealer casinos let high rolling roulette players bet as much as $250,000.

-Some roulette tables include an internal wagering limit on certain bets within the game itself.
-This is because online casinos don’t want to put themselves at a huge risk of having to pay out a massive amount of money to a player who wagered on a bet with an equally big payout ratio.
+A few roulette tables will limit certain bets within the games played on the table.
+This is because the online casino doesn’t want to be at risk of having to pay out a massive amount to a player who placed a bet with a huge payout ratio.

 Tip #3: Have a Strategy

 Most players do a lot of guesswork when playing roulette.
-If you belong to this group, then you are known as a YAN, which means you go by your gut feeling and intuition.
-This isn’t always the best approach.
+If that sounds like you, then that means you go by your intuition and gut feelings.
+However, this isn’t always the best approach.

-Luckily, there are several tried-and-true betting systems you can use to greatly reduce the casino’s house edge by a great deal.
-Nearly all strategies and tactics used by advanced players to try to beat roulette borrow a page from the following three betting systems:
+Fortunately, there are a few tried-and-true betting strategies that can be used to cut down the casino’s house edge by a lot.
+Nearly every tactic and strategy used by veteran players to win at roulette follow these three gambling systems:

-With the Martingale betting system, you start your gameplay with a small wager, usually the minimum set at the table.
-Let’s say $2.50.
-You will wager on the same bet amount over and over again until you lose.
-When you lose, you double the amount of your wager.
+To use the Martingale system, you begin by placing a small bet, typically the minimum for that table.
+Let’s say that is $1.
+You'll bet that same amount over and over until you lose.
+When you lose, you double the amount of your bet.

-For example, if you are betting $2.50 per spin and you lose on your fourth attempt; your fifth bet should be $5.
-When you do this, you will recoup your previous losses plus something on top if you win.
-Note that you must double the bet size every time you lose.
-When you win after a loss adjustment, you then reset the bet size back to $2.50.
+For instance, if you are betting $1 per spin and you lose on the third spin, your fourth wager should be $2.
+If you follow this pattern, you will recover your previous losses plus a little more if you win.
+Remember that you need to double the bet size every time you lose.
+When you finally win again, you then set the bet back to $1.

-D’ALEMBERT: Coyly referred to as the “Gambler’s Fallacy”, the D’Alembert strategy is based on the “fallacy” that if one outcome is coming up more times than it should, then the opposite will appear sooner than later in order to catch up.
-That’s why this betting system is very popular with casino players who make outside and even-money bets.
-For example, if red has appeared 8 times in the last 12 spins, then (by the Dálembert logic) black has a likelihood of showing up next.
+D’ALEMBERT: Also known as the “Gambler’s Fallacy”, this betting system goes off the “fallacy” that if one outcome comes up more than it should, then the opposite outcome will come up sooner than later.
+That’s why this strategy is very popular with roulette players who make both even-money and outside bets.
+For instance, if black has come up 7 times out of the last 10 spins, then red has a strong likelihood of coming up next.

-At first, you wager on the combo of the last and first numbers.
-If you win, you will have to keep going with the same bet.
-However, if you lose, you are required to add a number to the top one and keep the rest the same.
-Like Martingale, if you are on a losing streak, you will probably burn through your bankroll very quickly.
+To begin, you bet on the combination of the first and last numbers, 1 and 5.
+If you win, you need to stick with the same numbers and bet.
+But, if you lose, you need to add a number; so, you would keep 1 and 5, and maybe add 3.
+Like the Martingale system, if you're on a losing streak, you'll probably burn through all of your money pretty quickly.

-REVERSE MARTINGALE: This is the exact opposite of the Martingale betting system.
-You start with a certain bet, usually the table minimum.
-For every win you make, you have to double the bet amount.
-Once you lose, you come back to the original bet amount.
+REVERSE MARTINGALE: This is exactly the opposite of the standard Martingale system.
+You begin with a low bet, typically the table minimum.
+But, every time you win, you must double your bet.
+And when you lose, you go back to the original low bet.
 It’s simple and can help you safeguard your bankroll.

 Tip #4: Stick to Prudent Bankroll Management

-Set win/loss limit – This should be the first thing you do before you play.
-Closely examine your bankroll and decide how much you want to win and how much you are willing to lose on a given roulette table.
-Don’t just set the win/loss limit; you must also stick to it.
+Set win/loss limits – This should be among the first things you do before you play.
+Tabulate your bankroll and your personal finances, and then decide how much you want to win and how much you can afford to lose.
+You can't just set a win/loss limit, you also have to stick with your plan.

-Take advantage of bonuses, free spins, and cashback bonuses – These can be both a blessing and a curse.
-If the wagering requirement is too high, you can end up losing money.
-The trick is to place low-stake, low payout bets such as color, dozens, and other even-money bets.
+Take advantage of free spins, bonuses, and cashback bonuses.
+However, these can be good and bad.
+If the minimum wagering requirement is too high, you can easily lose money.
+When playing roulette, the trick to using promotions is to place low-stake, low-payout bets.
+These could be dozens, color, and other even-money wagers.

-Know when to quit – if the losing streak has persisted, don’t be afraid to take a break from the roulette table.
-This will give you some time to get yourself together and come back focused and ready to win.
+Know when to quit – if you can't seem to get off a losing streak, don’t be afraid to take a break from the roulette table.
+This will give you an opportunity to regroup yourself and come back focused, with a winning mindset.